-Vote Required: Approval of the amendment and restatement of the ESPP requires the affirmative vote of a majority of the shares present or represented by proxy and entitled to vote at the Annual Meeting.
+Vote Required: Approval of the amendment and restatement of the ESPP requires the affirmative vote of a majority of the shares present or represented by proxy and entitled to vote on such matter at the Annual Meeting.
 Abstentions have the same impact as votes "Against" the proposal.
 Brokers do not have discretion to vote on this proposal.

-Board Recommendation: OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE COMPANY'S AMENDED AND RESTATED ESPP TO INCREASE THE NUMBER OF SHARES RESERVED FOR ISSUANCE AND PROVIDED BY THE AUTOMATIC INCREASE THAT OCCURS ANNUALLY UNDER THE COMPANY'S ESPP.
+Board OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE

+Recommendation: APPROVAL OF THE COMPANY'S AMENDED AND RESTATED ESPP TO INCREASE THE

+AUTOMATIC INCREASE THAT OCCURS ANNUALLY UNDER THE COMPANY'S ESPP.